Dead Money Poker Club - Rulebook

 -80% for 2 players

-2) Big Blind Antes: After the cut-off (2 hours) we will begin to use big blind antes.
-The player on the big blind posts all the antes for the table at a value that is the same as the current big bling (or small bet in stud games) without regard to the number of players currently at the table.
+2) Big Blind Antes: The player on the big blind (or the player on the button in stud games) posts all the antes for the table at a value that is the same as the current big bling (or small bet in stud games) without regard to the number of players currently at the table.
 This will speed up play and make it easier to collect the antes.
 The ante is dead and added to the main pot at the start of the hand.
-If the big blind player cannot cover both the antes and big blind, they will split their remaining chips between the ante and the big blind with any odd chip going toward the big blind.
+If the player that is to post the ante cannot cover both the antes and big blind, they will split their remaining chips between the ante and the big blind with any odd chip going toward the big blind.

 Players will be seated using a random draw with seat cards.
 If more than one table are to be used then two tables worth of seat cards will be used.
 When a table is removed from play a new random seat drawing will occur.
 The dedicated dealer at each table will be seated in the middle of the table.
 The player that draws the Dealer card is the designated dealer until the rebuy period ends or two hours at which point all players shift to the right one seat, seat 2 becomes the dealer for the rest of the night.
 New players may redraw if they choose the Dealer card.
 Also, a player that was the dealer at the last tourney may redraw if they draw the Dealer card.